seb-lewis/data-tamer/README.md

   - Generates a single object (default) or other output strategies.
   - If `items` is provided, a compact prompt is auto-built to minimize tokens.
-  - You can pass `prompt` alongside `items`; it is injected into the system prompt to guide the transformation.
+  - You can pass `promptContext` alongside `items`; it is injected into the system prompt to guide the transformation.
   - Structured output: by default `mode: 'json'`.
 Pass a Zod schema or a JSON Schema via the `schema` field; the AI SDK accepts both.
 If a Zod schema is provided, results are additionally validated locally with Zod.
   - Validates against `schema` with Zod.